mundruid/vs-code-ml/README.md

 - Slides created with Jupyter slides and markdown.
 The slides were created with the notebook: `dev_env_ml.ipynb` and the output is in the html file: `html/dev_env_ml.slides.html  `
 - Jupyter notebooks, and
 - Data analyzed in notebooks.
+You will need to unzip the data to run the notebooks with these.